wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/waf.rst

 #. :doc:`Create a new </cloud-security/amazon/services/prerequisites/S3-bucket>` S3 bucket.
 (If you want to use an already created one, skip this step).

 #.
-Go to Services > Security, Identity, & Compliance > WAF & Shield
+Go to Services > Security, Identity, & Compliance > WAF & Shield:

     .. thumbnail::  /images/aws/waf-native-1.png
       :align: center